fastify/fastify/docs/Reference/Reply.md

 *Note: The header `Transfer-Encoding: chunked` will be added once you use the trailer.
 It is a hard requirement for using trailer in Node.js.*

+*Note: Any error passed to `done` callback will be ignored.
+If you interested in the error, you may turn on `debug` level logging.*

 ```js
 reply.trailer('server-timing', function() {
   return 'db;dur=53, app;dur=47.2'